nydhile77/UniHub/README.md

-# Welcome to your Lovable project
+# Welcome to UniHub project

-TODO: Document your project here
+UniHub is a university portal for students to sty on treack with their assignments, attendance and events.